RSZ-Nld/DDS-AD9851-70MHz/Readme.md

-Made a pcb for it, it can be used with a 3,7V Battery:
+Made a pcb for it, it can be used with a 3,7V Battery and the PIC18F04Q41 is used on a adaptor pcb:

 Photo Front Pcb